colts70/The-Sematic-Stack/README.md

 An installable, deterministic, network-resolvable semantic first-hop protocol, hosted at /.well-known/, designed for AI and search engine crawlers

 DNS → [hole] → HTTP
+DNS → HESS (declared meaning) → crawl → infer → arbitrate → answer

 A master key for one specific lock: first-hop semantic identity.

-This repository defines HESS a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.
+“This repository defines HESS as a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.”

+This repository is dense by design.
+Everything is in one place so the full system can be understood at once.
+It’s meant to be copied into an AI chat and reasoned over, not casually skimmed.
+Redundancy is intentional and exists to make the model click from multiple operational perspectives—first-hop SEO, protocol behavior, AI grounding, web architecture, provenance, crawl geometry, safety constraints, future adoption, and implementation—because machines require overlap, not narrative efficiency.

 The Neighborhood Metaphor (What’s in it for me)